TinyGamesCoding/Roblox-Safechat-Extension/README.md

 # Roblox Safechat Extension
-A Google Chrome extension that brings the safechat to most textboxes, by a button, or right clicking it.
+A Google Chrome extension that brings Roblox's old safechat feature to most textboxes by a button, or right-clicking it.

 This is a project I made for fun!
 If you want to upload this to the chrome web store, and I haven't already, just please give me credit! ([@Tiny_Games](https://www.youtube.com/@Tiny_Games))